 Summary

 This tool simulates dynamic, T6SS-mediated interactions between up to three bacterial populations: Attackers (red), Prey (blue), and Defenders (yellow-orange).
 Cells exist on a hexagonal grid where they can move, replicate, and compete for space based on a wide range of user-configurable parameters.
+While Attackers and Defenders utilize a contact-dependent Type VI Secretion System (T6SS) to deliver toxins, Prey cells can defend themselves by producing and releasing diffusible bacteriocin toxins into the environment.
 The simulation proceeds in discrete one-minute time steps.

 Getting Started 🚀